JaiAravindh/HelpAll/README.md

 # HelpAll
-This is an Web application which manages to read an post wishes of people
+This is an Web application which manages to read and post wishes of people